Beginner’s Guide to Driving the Florida Keys Highway

 Our Florida Road Trip Itinerary (Real Trip Highlights)

 Stop #1: A Quick Pause in Sarasota: We aimed for a sunset cocktail but got holiday-weekend traffic instead.
 Still, a slow morning by the pool gave us a much-needed reset before heading south.
+We stayed at The Westin Sarasota, which has a gorgeous rooftop pool and restaurant with stunning views of Sarasota Bay.
+This is one of the best spots for sunsets in Sarasota.

-Stop #3: Everglades & Biscayne National Parks: From our base in Florida City, we explored the Shark Valley tram tour in Everglades (over a dozen gators spotted!) and paddled through mangrove tunnels in Biscayne on a Snorkel & Paddle Eco-Adventure.
+Stop #3: Everglades & Biscayne National Parks: From our base in Florida City, we explored the Shark Valley tram tour in the Everglades (over a dozen gators spotted!) and paddled through mangrove tunnels in Biscayne on a Snorkel & Paddle Eco-Adventure.

 Stop #5: Dry Tortugas National Park via Seaplane: One of the most memorable days of our trip.
 We flew from Key West to this remote national park, spotted shipwrecks and sea turtles from the sky, and snorkeled around the historic Fort Jefferson.

 Stop #7: Orlando & Harry Potter World: Three magical days at Universal Studios, where we went full wizard mode.
 Rode the Hogwarts Express, shopped at Honeydukes, and drank way too much Butterbeer.
 Perfect way to end your trip with a bang!
+We stayed at Loews Royal Pacific Resort and the location was incredibly convenient.